-The location of dancers on a knot diagram $D$ can be stored in a (cyclic) table whose columns are labeled by a chosen Gauss code for $D$.
-Since the only movement restrictions are at crossings, dancers can freely dance along arcs of the knot that are not near a crossing.
-So the table will only record the location of a dancer on an arc right before the next crossing in its progression.
-For example, in Figure \ref{fig:example_progression}, dancer $A$ is in the column labeled by $1^+$, which means dancer $A$ is on the over-strand of the crossing labeled 1 and has not yet passed over this crossing.
+The location of dancers on a link diagram $D$ can be stored in a (cyclic) table whose columns are labeled by a chosen Gauss code for $D$.
+Since the only movement restrictions are at crossings, dancers can freely dance along arcs of the link that are not near a crossing.
+So the table will only record the location of a dancer on an arc right before the next crossing in their progression.
+For example, in \autoref{fig:example_progression} dancer $A$ is in the column labeled by $1^+$, which means dancer $A$ is on the over-strand of the crossing labeled 1 and has not yet passed over this crossing.

-As a dancer moves through the knot diagram, the location of the dancer advances through the table to the next column.
-For example, in Figure \ref{fig:example_progression} dancer $B$ moved through crossing 3 on the over strand and is heading to crossing 1 on the under-strand.
+As a dancer moves through the link diagram, the location of the dancer advances through the table to the next column.
+For example, in \autoref{fig:example_progression} dancer $B$ moved through crossing 3 on the over strand and is heading to crossing 1 on the under-strand.
 This change is documented in the table by advancing $B$ forward one entry--and this new configuration is stored as a new row of the table.
-We will call this a \textbf{dance progression}, that is, the advancement of one dancer across the next crossing (either over or under) in front of them.
+We will call this a ``dance progression,'' that is, the advancement of one dancer across the next crossing (either over or under) in front of them.

-\begin{defn} A \textbf{free-form $n$-dance} of an oriented knot diagram $D$ is a table whose columns are labeled by a Gauss code for $D$, with rows labeled by time, each row shows the locations of the $n$ dancers along the diagram, and each row is one application of a dance progression applied to the previous row. \end{defn}
+\begin{defn} A \textbf{free-form $n$-dance} of an oriented link diagram $D$ is a table whose columns are labeled by a Gauss code for $D$, with rows labeled by time, such that each row shows the locations of the $n$ dancers along the diagram, and each row is one application of a dance progression applied to the previous row. \end{defn}

-Figure \ref{fig:free_forem_trefoil} shows a free-form $2$-dance for the trefoil diagram.
-To determine if a free-form $n$-dance gives a valid $n$-dance configuration for $D$, we need to check if the the over-first rule is adhered to at each crossing.
-To do this, we can calculate the crossing status of each crossing, as in the next definition. \begin{defn}The \textbf{crossing-status of a crossing $n$ at time $t$}, $C_{n,t}$, is the number of times a dancer has advanced through its overcrossing, subtracted by the number of times a dancer has advanced through its undercrossing in the first $t$ dance progressions of the dance.\end{defn}
+\autoref{fig:free_forem_trefoil} shows a free-form $2$-dance for the trefoil diagram.
+To determine if a free-form $n$-dance gives a valid $n$-dance configuration for $D$, we need to check if the over-first rule is adhered to at each crossing.
+To do this, we can calculate the ``crossing-status'' of each crossing, as in the next definition. \begin{defn}The \textbf{crossing-status of a crossing $n$ at time $t$}, denoted $C_{n,t}$, is the number of times a dancer has advanced through its overcrossing subtracted by the number of times a dancer has advanced through its undercrossing in the first $t$ dance progressions of the dance.\end{defn}